-Congressman Mark Souder and Senators Evan Bayh and Richard Lugar helped the City receive \$2 million in federal grants for Camp Scott.
-The total project cost including sewer separation in surrounding neighborhoods -was nearly \$20 million.
+Thanks to Fort Wayne's Congressional delegation, City Utilities received \$2 million in federal grants to help with the construction of the Camp Scott wetlands.
+The total project cost - including sewer separation in surrounding neighborhoods -was nearly \$20 million.

 Wetlands Benefits